beauuks/ADS-Group-Project/README.md

 python app.py
 ```
 ## Features
+#### 1. Wardrobe Management
+- **View wardrobe**: See all the items.
+If empty, you will be notified.
+- **Add item**: Enter item name, type(e.g., tops, accessories, shoes), and optional details (color, material, occasion, season).
+- **Edit item**: Modify the attributes of existing items.
+#### 2. Outfit Suggestion
-- Outfit suggestions based on **season, weather, and style**.
+The app suggests outfits based on **season, weather, and style**.
-- Adding outfits to the list.
+- **Manual Input**: Enter season, weather, and style for suggestions.
+- **Location-based Input**: Enter city and style to receive outfit suggestion based on **real-time** weather data.
 ## Current Status
 - The Python app provides functionality of the algorithms, but there's no interaction with the frontend yet.
 - The frontend is currently only a demo of what the user interface will look like.
 ## Future Improvements
-- **Integrating frontend and backend** for a fully function website.
+- **Integrating frontend and backend** for a fully functional website.
-- **Community Features**: Implementing user accounts, so that the users can save the outfits, see the past suggestions, interact with the community.
+- **Community Features**: Implement user accounts, so that the users can save the outfits, see the past suggestions, interact with the community.
-- **Additional features**: recommendation system based on user history/preferences, additional outfit categories.
+- **Additional features**: Recommendation system based on user history/preferences, additional outfit categories.
-- **Image Support**: allowing users to upload and receive suggestions in pictures.
+- **Image Support**: Allowg users to upload and receive suggestions in pictures.
 - **Database**: to store user profiles / actions.
-- **API**: creating an API to handle requests and return outfit suggestions (in JSON format)
 ## Technologies
 - Python 3
 - HTML